0xREDACTED/redactopedia/content/🧠 Knowledge/🛠️ Tools & Platforms/Operating Systems/Ubuntu/Sound Issues/Headset Stuck on same Volume - Ubuntu.md

 ```sh
 pactl list sinks
 ```
-then find your audio device and take note of the value of `Active Port` at the bottom of it's details.
+then find your audio device and take note `Active Port`'s value at the bottom of the sink's details.
 For example:
 ![[pactl-list-sink-active-port.png]]
 This port name will map to the ALSA configuration profile name.
 If you are on an older Ubuntu that uses `PulseAudio` run the following to edit the config:
 ```sh